SpineSh4rk/mf/docs/bugs_and_glitches.md

 - Getting frozen by the SA-X forces Samus to stand, even if morphed in a tunnel
 - Blue-X in blocks will teleport to Samus if touched before being freed
 - Touching a blue-X stuck in a block will prevent Samus from absorbing other blue-X
-- Ki-hunters can sink through blocks by making them turn
+- Kihunters can sink through blocks by making them turn
 - Diagonal X targets determine horizontal direction twice
 - Omega Metroid can get stuck in air
 - Doing a standing jump while keeping speedbooster